Queers Read This: Content

 "Queers Read This" uses informal and accessible language.
 It includes many concepts on which the field of queer theory, nascent at the time the piece was written, would later elaborate.
 It additionally addresses the HIV/AIDS epidemic in the United States and the lack of an effective response to the epidemic at the time of writing.

-Speaking to conservative and disengaged LGBT people along with politically active queers, and including multiple separate but overlapping sections with diverse voices, the essay takes a consistently polemic tone in asserting that queer existence is political and revolutionary in and of itself.
+The essay includes multiple separate but overlapping sections with diverse voices.
+Its tone is consistently urgent and varies between upbeat, negative, and angry.
+Speaking to conservative and disengaged LGBT people along with politically active queers, the essay takes a polemic tone in asserting that queer existence is political and revolutionary in and of itself.
+It tells queer people to "let yourself be angry", rejecting the idea "that good queers don’t get mad".
+It additionally calls for heterosexual society to be held accountable, asserting that "until I can enjoy the same freedom of movement and sexuality, as straights, their privilege must stop and it must be given over to me and my queer sisters and brothers".

-The essay characterizes queer identity not only as an expression of sexual orientation but also a commitment to specific action.
-It calls for LGBT pride and encourages the reader to "tear yourself away from your customary state of acceptance".
+"Queers Read This" consistently challenges its reader to be more visibly and actively queer, and characterizes queer identity not only as an expression of sexual orientation but also a commitment to specific action.
+It calls for LGBT pride and encourages coming out, at one point asking the reader to "tear yourself away from your customary state of acceptance".
 A section focused on lesbian visibility asserts that queer women should involve themselves in revolution: "Girl, you can't wait for other dykes to make the world safe for you.
 Stop waiting for a better more lesbian future!
 The revolution could be here if we started it."

-An additional theme in the essay is the concept of queerness as a community accessible through choice and action, rather than a group demarcated by inherent characteristics.
+The essay characterizes queerness as a community accessible through choice and action, rather than a group demarcated by inherent characteristics.
 Queer identity is thus contrasted with gay or lesbian identity.